The-Marcy-Lab-School/problem-set-x-trees/README.md

 ### Short Response Questions
 **1. What are the properties of a tree?**

+A tree is a nonlinear data structure made up of nodes and edges.
+It has a root node that could have a collection of subtrees under it with each node being a root for another subtree.

 **2. What is the definition of a tree data structure?
 Define it in two ways: (1) a description of edges, nodes, and paths, and (2) as a recursive data structure??**

+The definition of a tree data structure mean trees are structured in layers with more general things near the top and the more specific things near the bottom.
+A tree consists of a set of nodes and a set of edges that connected pairs of nodes.
+A unique path traverses from the root to each node.
+A recursive data structure you can say a tree is either empty or consists of a root and zero or more subtress.
+The root of each subtress is connected to the root of the parent tree by an edge.

 **3. What is a binary tree and how does it differ from a regular tree?**

+ A binary tree is a balanced tree that has about the same number of nodes in the left and right sub trees of the root.
+Each subtree has a maximum of two nodes compared to a normal tree which can have any amount.

 ### Coding Exercises
 Answer the following questions in `exercises.py`.
 Run unit test with the `pytest` command.
 Ensure all tests are passing before submitting this problem set.